2:38 PM

 Miles one way: 8.5.
 Elevation: 8,500 ft. - 12,500 ft.

-The natural Hot Springs is at the end of a gently rising 8.8 miles.
+The natural Hot Springs is at the end of a gradual 8.8 mile ascent.
 Camping around the Hot Springs is limited and as of 2018 a permit is required.
 If continuing up Triangle Pass, you can connect with the East Maroon and Copper Passes, or continue approximately 10 miles further to Gothic at Crested Butte.

 Pearl Pass Road (MODERATE)